 Below we will explain some various ways that will benefit non-vehicle road users that can save lives, as well as make city streets more accessible for all who use them.

 Separated Bike Lanes

 Bike lanes are a great way to allow cyclists to get around without interrupting pedestrians who are using sidewalks.
-Cyclists typically follow the rules of the road and in many cases are treated as a vehicle.
-In many cases this is not an issue but as speed limits rise, cyclists are more prone to being involved in accidents.
+Cyclists typically follow the rules of the road and in many cases are treated as vehicles.
+In many cases, this is not an issue but as speed limits rise, cyclists are more prone to being involved in accidents.
 It is not uncommon to see more cyclists using sidewalks rather than bike lanes once speeds increase.
-One way to make streets safer for cyclists as well as decrease vehicle and cyclists’ accidents and clear up space on sidewalks is to install separated bike lanes.
+One way to make streets safer for cyclists as well as decrease vehicle and cyclist accidents and clear up space on sidewalks is to install separated bike lanes.

-Separated bike lanes provide a buffer between vehicles and cyclists and can give both cyclists and drivers a safer ride and is defined by the FHWA as, “an exclusive facility for bicyclists that is located within or directly adjacent to the roadway and that is physically separated from motor vehicle traffic with a vertical element.”¹ There are several different types of separated bike lanes and the one that is best for your city is dependent on many factors.
-To learn more on separated bike lanes and to find the one best for you follow the link below.
+Separated bike lanes offer a buffer between vehicles and cyclists and can give both cyclists and drivers a safer ride and is defined by the FHWA as, “an exclusive facility for bicyclists that is located within or directly adjacent to the roadway and that is physically separated from motor vehicle traffic with a vertical element”.
+There are several different types of separated bike lanes and the one that is best for your city is dependent on many factors.
+To learn more about separated bike lanes and to find the one best for you follow the link below.

 Proper Crosswalk Lighting

 Proper lighting of a crosswalk can be very effective in reducing vehicle and pedestrian crashes.
 Three out of four pedestrian fatalities occur at night, with ‘lack of lighting’ cited as a contributing factor.
 Providing lighting that illuminates pedestrians while crossing and prior to entering a crosswalk allows drivers a greater chance of seeing a pedestrian in the act of crossing.